-3. Immediate aid
+4. Immediate aid

-With an immediate action programme, the BMF also provides one-off emergency aid to micro-enterprises from all sectors of the economy as well as to self-employed persons and members of the self-employed professions.
-The programme is designed to help in particular with rent and lease costs and other operating costs, e.g. loans for business premises or leasing instalments.
+With an emergency programme, the BMF also provides one-off emergency aid to micro-enterprises from all sectors of the economy as well as to self-employed persons and members of the liberal professions.
+The emergency aid is granted as an equity benefit to help overcome an economic situation that is threatening the existence of the company and that has arisen as a result of the corona crisis.
+An economic situation threatening the existence of the enterprise is assumed if the continuous income from the applicant's business operations is not expected to be sufficient to cover the liabilities arising from the employment in kind and to be paid (liquidity bottleneck) in the three months following the application.
+The programme is therefore intended to help in particular with rental and lease costs and leasing instalments as well as with other operating costs, e.g. loans for business premises or leasing instalments.
 If the landlord reduces the rent, any unused subsidy can be used for a further two months.
 This programme is carried out by the federal states.

-Therefore, solo self-employed persons and small enterprises with up to 10 employees (full-time equivalent) are supported within the framework of this emergency programme by a grant which does not have to be repaid.
-Self-employed persons and companies with up to 5 employees (full-time equivalent) receive a one-off payment of up to 9,000 euros for 3 months.
-Self-employed persons and companies with up to 10 employees (full-time equivalent) receive a one-off payment of up to 15,000 euros for 3 months.
-The German Federal States distribute the immediate federal aid - usually in combined application procedures.
-In addition, many Federal States top up the federal emergency aid with their own funds, as non-repayable grants or, in some cases, as loans.
+For this reason, solo self-employed persons and small enterprises with up to 10 employees (full-time equivalent) are supported within the framework of this emergency programme by a grant which does not have to be repaid.
+Self-employed persons and companies with up to 5 employees (full-time equivalent) receive a one-off payment of up to EUR 9,000 for 3 months.
+Self-employed persons and companies with up to 10 employees (full-time equivalent) receive a one-off payment of up to EUR 15,000 for 3 months.
+As a rule, the federal states distribute the federal emergency aid in combined application procedures.
+In addition, many Länder top up the federal emergency aid with their own funds, as non-repayable grants or in some cases as loans.
 In some cases, larger companies with more than 10 employees are also eligible (see Part 4).

-4. Measures of the states
+5. Measures of the states